-Normally when a user accesses a FWCloud server, the first thing he does is download the user interface using a web browser (Chrome, Firefox, etc.) and access the access URL which can be, for example, https://ui.fwcloud.net (it does not have to be a domain name, it can also be an IP address).
-This URL will take us to a web server (Nginx, Apache, etc.) from which the FWCloud-UI application will be downloaded to the user’s terminal.
+Normally when a user accesses a FWCloud server, the first thing he does is download the user interface (FWCloud-UI) using a web browser (Chrome, Firefox, etc.) and access the FWCloud access URL which can be, for example, https://ui.fwcloud.net:3030 (it does not have to be a domain name, it can also be an IP address).
+This URL will take us to FWCloud-Websrv web server from which the FWCloud-UI application will be downloaded to the user’s terminal.

 Once the application has been downloaded to our web browser, it will start running, displaying the login screen.
-From this moment, any action that we perform on FWCloud-UI (for example, completing the login process) will be carried out using FWCloud-API, to which FWCloud-UI will access using the API access URL, which can be, for example, https://api.fwcloud.net:3000.
+From this moment, any action that we perform on FWCloud-UI (for example, completing the login process) will be carried out using FWCloud-API, to which FWCloud-UI will access by means of two different ways.

-It is very important to keep in mind that, once FWCloud-UI is running in our browser, it must have access to the API URL in order to work correctly.
+In this access mode it is very important to keep in mind that, once FWCloud-UI is running in our browser, it must have direct access to the API URL in order to work correctly.
 That is, from our user terminal, we have to have access to the API URL so that FWCloud-UI can work correctly.

-However, we must bear in mind that if we use self-signed certificates, the browser will display a warning message indicating that we are accessing an insecure site and, in addition, in Firefox, the FWCloud-UI communication with FWCloud-API will not work because of the browser’s security directives.
+However, we must bear in mind that if we use self-signed certificates, the browser will display a warning message indicating that we are accessing an insecure site and, in addition, in Firefox, the FWCloud-UI communication with FWCloud-API in direct mode will not work because of the browser’s security directives.

-Therefore, we recommend using for both URLs a couple of host names with their corresponding certificates, issued by a valid certificate authority, such as Let’s Encrypt.
+Therefore, in direct mode API access we recommend using for both URLs a couple of host names with their corresponding certificates, issued by a valid certificate authority, such as Let’s Encrypt.

 Once this is clear, we can now go on to explain in detail the installation process.